iRestore Review: Are Hair Regrowth Helmets a Scam?

 iRestore is a hair growth system that uses red light lasers on the inside of a helmet to stimulate hair regrowth.
 The brand claims that their system is “clinically proven” and is “the most trusted laser device brand.”

-But is red light therapy actually proven in medical studies to cause hair regrowth or are these just marketing claims?
-Has the iRestore device specifically been tested?
+But is red light therapy proven in medical studies to cause hair regrowth?
+Has the iRestore device been tested?
 Are there any risks or side effects associated with this type of therapy?
-And how do real users rate and describe the effects of iRestore?
+And is iRestore better or worse than other hair loss devices like Capillus?

-In this article we’ll answer all of these questions and more as we review medical research on red light therapy to give our take on whether it’s likely to be effective or if it’s a waste of money.
-We’ll also explain whether the iRestore device is proven to work.
+In this article we’ll answer all of these questions and more, as we review clinical studies on red light therapy to give our take on whether or not it’s likely to be effective for regrowing hair.

 Can Red Lights Regrow Hair?

-A medical review published in the Clinical, Cosmetic and Investigational Dermatology journal analyzed data on red light therapy for hair loss and suggested it may be more effective for women than men, because women have less of a hormone called DHT which has inflammatory effects on hair follicles.
+A medical review published in the Clinical, Cosmetic and Investigational Dermatology journal analyzed data on red light therapy for hair loss and suggested it may be more effective in women than men, because women have lower levels of a hormone called DHT which has inflammatory effects on hair follicles.

 Whether or not any specific red light therapy device is likely to work depends on a few factors: if it’s been studied and proven to work in clinical research, if it uses an appropriate red light wavelength and if it uses an appropriate power value.

-The total power output of iRestore Professional is 1,410 megawatts (mW) and the device has 282 lasers, which equals a power level of 5 mW per laser.
+The total power output of iRestore Professional is 1,410 milliwats (mW) and the device has 282 lasers, which equals a power level of 5 mW per laser.

 A medical review published in the Lasers in Medical Science journal on red light for hair loss concluded that “low-level light...at low powers of 5 mW, can enhance hair growth.”

-Based on the technical specs of iRestore, we consider the device likely to be effective for hair regrowth.
-We can’t find any studies on the device specifically that are published in medical journals, but it does appear to be well-constructed.
+Based on the technical specs of iRestore, we consider the device likely to be effective for hair regrowth, even though it doesn't appear to be clinically tested.

 Our Clean Hair Growth Picks

-Here are the pros and cons of iRestore as a brand in our opinion:
+Here are the pros and cons of iRestore in our opinion:

 Pros: